CRES Course Catalog

 5 units

 Over the past half-century, there has been a profound transformation in the way that goods are produced and moved about the world resulting in what has been referred to as the ''logistics revolution''.
 Course examines the ways in which this ''revolution'' in mass circulation of goods necessitates a radical thinking of race and racial politics in the context of contemporary capitalist globalization. .
-Prerequisite(s): CRES 10 and CRES 100; satisfaction of the Entry Level Writing and Composition requirements.
+Prerequisite(s): CRES 10, CRES 100, and CRES 101; and satisfaction of the Entry Level Writing and Composition requirements.
 Enrollment is restricted to senior critical race and ethnic studies majors.
 Enrollment limited to 20.

 CRES 190T